CarlosCoba/XookSuut-code/README.rst

 Description
 ===========
-XookSuut or XS, is a python tool developed to model non-circular motions on 2D velocity maps, such as those obtained from Integral Field Spectroscopy data, i.e., stellar and ionized-gas velocity maps.
+XookSuut or XS for short, is a python tool developed to model non-circular motions on 2D velocity maps, such as those obtained from Integral Field Spectroscopy data, i.e., stellar and ionized-gas velocity maps.
 However XS can run in any velocity map whose representation is in 2D.
 XS is able to model circular rotation models, axissymietric radial flows, bisymmetric flows, and a general harmonic decomposition of the LOSV.